rjpcasalino/blog_bt/src/posts/2022-08-19-Alpine-Up-and-Running.md

 	# Either run install.sh from Shangri-la or do whateve u like
 	touch .xinitrc
 	# or copy contents (TODO make install.sh do that)

 	# before starting X, install setxkbmap for compose key
 	apk add setxkbmap
 	# see .XCompose for more
 	# then, startx!
 	startx

-Ok, once that stuff is out of the way let's work on the touchpad.
+OK, once that stuff is out of the way let's work on the touchpad.
 Install and read about xinput:

 	apk add xinput xinput-doc